mtb-za/says-who/content/thoughts/traveller/not_feudal.md

 This is all to say that even within what the core Classic Traveller gives us as background, there is room to be much more creative through greater accuracy.
 I would still contend though, that Traveller in general is firmly Age of Sail, that is to say Early Modern to Post-Napoleonic: absolutely not feudal.

+> Thanks also to Havoc of [Lonely Star](https://lonely-star.bearblog.dev/) for proof-reading an early draft and giving some excellent suggestions from our mutual interest in mediaevalism.

 [^clerk]: "Clerk" as in the bureacratic position is derived from "cleric", after all.